Pointwise order of generalized Hofstadter functions G, H and beyond: Introduction

-Small values of the functions $F_1$ to~$F_5$ are displayed in Figure~\ref{fig:plot}.
-From this figure, one may easily hint that $F_1$ is everywhere below or equal to~$F_2$, similarly that $F_2$ is below or equal to~$F_3$, and so forth.
-Indeed, a~main contribution of the present article is to prove that for all $k \ge 1$ and $n \ge 0$, we have $F_k(n)\le F_{k+1}(n)$, see Theorem~\ref{t:2}.
 This property seems to defy any attempt to prove it directly via induction on the functions~$F_k$.
 Therefore, a~different approach is used.
-We relate each function~$F_k$ to a morphic word~$x_k$ and turn the function comparison into an equivalent statement on these words.
+We relate each function~$F_k$ to a morphic word~$x_k$ and turn the function comparison into an equivalent statement about these words.
+This gives Theorem~\ref{t:2a} below, which contains Theorem~\ref{t:2} as a special case.